 A little over a half-an-hour train ride south from Port Kent is the Westport station (WSP).
 This historic train station is also home to the Depot Theatre (aka: Broadway North) which has hosted plays, musicals, and special events since 1979.
 Be sure to check their schedule and plan on attending a totally first-rate performance.
-Directly across the tracks from the station, mere steps away, is the Westport Hotel and Tavern.
+Located right in town close by the track is The Inn in Westport, which makes for the perfect stay.

 You do not need to leave this immediate vicinity, but you will want to do a little exploring.
 Across the road from the hotel are the Essex County Fairgrounds.
 This annual county fair, filled with activity and entertainment, will be held August 10-14 this year.
 Other events, shows, and festivals are also held here throughout the season.
 Coordinate your visit to attend one of interest.
 The hotel is also a site on the Westport Walking Tour.
 Step onto the tour from the hotel for a stroll about town to learn of its history and architecture.

 Don’t miss Westport’s waterfront.
 Rent a boat at the Westport Marina, dine by the water at the Galley Restaurant, and shop for a great find at the Ship Store & Boutique, all at the marina location.